-Benign angioendotheliomatosis, also known as reactive angioendotheliomatosis, is a rare self-limited condition that can occur at any age.
-Most cases are idiopathic; however, reactive angioendotheliomatosis has been known to occur in association with subacute bacterial endocarditis, cryoglobulinemia, hepatic disease, monoclonal gammopathy, chronic lymphocytic leukemia, renal disease, rheumatoid arthritis, antiphospholipid antibody syndrome, and atherosclerotic disease.
-It is hypothesized to occur in response to a circulating capillary growth factor or perhaps a growth factor released in response to tissue hypoxia.
+Benign angioendotheliomatosis, also known as reactive angioendotheliomatosis (RAE), is a rare self-limited condition that can occur at any age.
+Most cases are idiopathic; however, RAE has been known to occur in association with numerous systemic diseases that may cause inflammation or obliteration of the vascular lumina.
+Such diseases include autoimmune conditions (eg, systemic lupus erythematosus), subacute bacterial endocarditis, cryoglobulinemia, hepatic disease, monoclonal gammopathy (eg, monoclonal gammopathy of undetermined significance), chronic lymphocytic leukemia, renal disease, rheumatoid arthritis, antiphospholipid antibody syndrome, and atherosclerotic disease.
+It has also been observed in the setting of trauma.
+RAE is hypothesized to occur in response to a circulating capillary growth factor or perhaps a growth factor released in response to tissue hypoxia.
 In addition to the skin findings of erythematous papules and plaques, there may be constitutional symptoms such as fever, chills, malaise, and weight loss with this disorder.

-Fever and central nervous system (CNS) symptoms are the most common presenting symptoms.
+Angiotropic lymphoma most commonly presents with fever and central nervous system (CNS) symptoms.
 Because of the vague presenting symptoms and the rapid course, about half of reported cases are diagnosed only on autopsy.
-Patients often have an elevated serum lactate dehydrogenase (LDH) and erythrocyte sedimentation rate (ESR), anemia, thrombocytopenia, and leukopenia.
+Patients often have an elevated serum lactate dehydrogenase (LDH) and ESR, anemia, thrombocytopenia, and leukopenia.

 About 26% of patients present with only cutaneous symptoms.
 This variant is almost exclusively seen in women with an average age of presentation of 59 years.
 Most patients present with disseminated and advanced disease.
 Additionally, an Asian variant has been described that occurs predominantly but not exclusively in Japan and is characterized by multi-organ failure, hepatosplenomegaly, pancytopenia, and hemophagocytic syndrome.